kaapstorm/pregnant_justice/src/05_news.rst

 "Hi, Dee-Ann Freeman?"

-"This is she," Said Dee-Ann.
+"This is she," said Dee-Ann.

 "Hi.
 My name is Louise Newton.
 I believe you have spoken with my associate Jane."